MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/selectors.md

     .forDateRange("YESTERDAY");
 ```

-Filters should be as specific as possible to retrieve only the entities you want; this will result in improved script performance.
+Filters should be as specific as possible to retrieve only the entities you want; this results in improved script performance.
 Once the selector is instantiated and has had filters applied, it can be used to create an iterator by invoking the selector's `get()` method.

 Proceed to the next section to learn how to use [Builders](./builders) to create Bing Ads entities.
 > [!div class="nextstepaction"]